elfmaster/shiva_blogposts/shiva_introduction.md

 All code dispatches to `base_func[23]` will now lead to the `luaB_unpack_secure` function within our patch source code.
 This function does the proper sanity checking on the integers before returning.

-## Granular ASLR for Linux ELF X86_64 PIE
+## Linux gASLR implemented with an ELF microprogram

+As I have previously mentioned, Shiva can be used to load ELF microprograms.
+These microprograms can come in the form of powerful security modules for hardening the process image at runtime.

+### Arcana Research: gASLR for userland in Linux x86_64

-[Arcana Research](https://arcana-research.io) has recently implemented a powerful security mitigation that we call gASLR (Granular address space layout randomization) using a Shiva ELF microprogram in about 600 lines of C code.
+[Arcana Research](https://arcana-research.io) has recently implemented a powerful security mitigation that we call gASLR (Granular address space layout randomization) using a Shiva ELF microprogram, let's take a peek!
 [The gASLR module source code can be seen here](https://github.com/advanced-microcode-patching/shiva/blob/x86_64_port/modules/x86_64_modules/aslr/gASLR.c).

+Load-time gASLR (Granular Address Space Layout Randomization) is a fine-grained defense that randomizes the layout of an executable at function-level granularity during process startup.
+Unlike standard coarse-grained ASLR—which only shifts entire memory segments (like .text, libraries, stack, and heap) to random base addresses—gASLR reorders individual functions within the main executable's .text section, adjusts intra-text references (calls/jumps), and randomizes (work in progress) the PLT entries to disrupt predictable gadget locations and thwart ROP/JOP/ret2PLT style attacks within the ELF executable.

-### gASLR ELF requirements
+### gASLR ELF executable requirements

+In order for an ELF executable to be compatible with the gASLR Shiva module it must meet the following compilation and linking requirements:

-- PIE (Position independent executable)
+- Compiled and linked as PIE (Position independent executable)
 - Compiled with large code model: `-mcmodel=large`
 - Compiled with `--emit-relocs` flag to preserve the `.rela.text` section